 Paragraph 9 of this PACS Standard provides that, in relation to any Project which is wholly or partly publicly owned or funded, the Project Owner should publish the independent monitor’s full reports to the public.
 In view of this intended wide publication and also for the other reasons stated in G12 above, the independent monitor should, when preparing these reports, take inter alia the precautions identified in G12 above.

-Under PACS Standard 11, the independent monitor does not have the power to make decisions affecting the Project or to require action by any project participant (e.g. to stop work on the Project, or change the way in which it works).
+Under PACS Standard 11, the independent monitor does not have the power to make decisions affecting the Project or to require action by any Project participant (e.g. to stop work on the Project, or change any aspect of the Project).
 The monitor’s remit is primarily one of observing, making preliminary investigations and reporting.

 In addition to the above attempts to quantify the costs of corruption in financial terms, there are the unquantifiable costs, such as the construction of unnecessary, over-designed, or unsafe projects, the retarding effect of corruption on national development, and the uncertainties and inefficiencies which it introduces into business.